tus/tus-js-client/README.md

 should see a visual representation of the test results.
 No web server is required, you can open `SpecRunner.html` using the `file:///` protocol.

-In addition, if do not want to download the repository, you can run the latest tests online by visiting [https://rawgit.com/tus/tus-js-client/master/test/SpecRunner.html](https://rawgit.com/tus/tus-js-client/master/test/SpecRunner.html).

 Tests can also be run on SauceLabs' cloud infrastructure using `npm test`.
 Before using this command, you have to set up your SauceLabs account by filling the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` variables else the command will fail.